xing0047/cca-llava/README.md

 ## 🔥 Spatial Position Probing

-- For the first time, we craft a very large-scale object hallucination evaluation setup which is diverse in object spatial positions and object sizes.
+- To further verify effectiveness of our approach, we craft a very large-scale object hallucination evaluation setup which is charactarized by diversity in object spatial positions and object sizes.
 <div align="center">
   <img src="images/spatial_position_probing.png" alt="Your Image" width="95%" style="float: left; margin-right: 1px;"/>
 </div>